cablelabs/transparent-security/docs/int_header/INT_header.md

 IPv6:

 * Set the Next Header to be the identifier for an IPv6 extension header to the INT procol number.
-If exisint extension headers are in place, INT will prepend to the first extension header.
+If existing extension headers are in place, INT will prepend to the first extension header.
 * The INT header next header field will be the existing IPv6 next header value.
 * The Hdr Ext Len will be updated appropriately